 Staff: “I felt the same way.
-You know what I did?
-I left my IRA to the food bank.
+Do you know what I did?
+I left my IRA to this organization.
 It’s not a lot, but it gives me great satisfaction.”

 Volunteer: “Maybe I could do something like that, too.”

-Bequests are a form of individual giving.
-They allow people, even with meager means, to make major gifts.
-In the dialog above, a staff member who works where donors are valued, proudly shares her commitment, and encourages others to follow.
-Rank yourself high here if your nonprofit constantly seeks new donors, engages them, and stewards their gifts.
+Bequests allow people, even with meager means, to make major gifts.
+In the dialog above, a staff member who works where donors are valued proudly shares her commitment and encourages others to follow.

 Your rank: ___